-- 1. No drinking alcohol on suite balconies. - 2.
+- 1. No drinking alcohol on suite balconies regardless of age. - 2.
 No throwing trash or objects from balconies or windows. - 3.
-No hanging items, including, signs, flags or banner, from the balconies or catwalks (without written permission from the Residence Life and the Facilities Office). - 4.
-No open flames are permitted on balconies. - 5.
-Including but not limited to: all types of grills (propane, charcoal, wood or other), chimineas, tiki torches, and open flame lanterns. - 6.
-No college-owned furniture is allowed outside on suite balconies. - 7.
+No hanging items from the balconies or catwalks (without written permission from the Facilities Office). - 4.
+No open flames are permitted on balconies.
+Including but not limited to: all types of grills (propane, charcoal, wood or other), chimineas, tiki torches, and open flame lanterns.

+- 5. No college owned furniture is allowed on suite balconies. - 6.
 No smoking on suite balconies.
-All residence halls are completely non-smoking.

-- 8. Residents may not paint murals on balconies without going to the Aesthetics Committee and then the Residence Hall Council for approval. - 9.
+All residence halls are completely non-smoking - 7.
+Residents may not paint murals on balconies without going to the Aesthetics Committee and Residence Hall Council for approval. - 8.
 Residents may not use chalk, or any other temporary paint or substance, to mark or decorate the exterior hallways, walkways, or balconies.